 - This also applies to the good guys in many a Power Rangers series.
 Five teenagers with attitudes is a small force to send against invading armies.
 It's often of a necessity, though - there are only so many Transformation Trinkets to go around.

-- Played with in Thirty Rock.
+- Played with in 30 Rock.
 The GE (and later Kabletown) executive hierarchy at NBC sometimes seems to consist entirely of Jack, although this is mostly because he has a large personal interest in Tracy (who is high maintenance and a mainstay of their income) and Liz (who he has an interest in grooming for the elite).
 There have been several occasions where Kenneth comes to him with a problem, prompting Jack to remind him that there are numerous people in between the two of them.

-- In Game of Thrones, the warlock Pyat Pree is the leader of an coven called "the undying", who are spoken of as a multitude.
+- In Game of Thrones, the warlock Pyat Pree is the leader of a coven called "the undying", who are spoken of as a multitude.
 However, no other warlocks are seen in the House of the Undying, only Pree's many, many clones.

-- Star Trek has a recurring plot point of the USS Enterprise being the only ship in Star Fleet available for even the most the most important missions.
+- Star Trek has a recurring plot point of the USS Enterprise being the only ship in Star Fleet available for even the most important missions.
 The worst case was the first movie where it was the only ship available when an unknown object of great size approached Earth.
 Repeat, Star Fleet only had ONE ship to defend their base of operations.
 Occasionally this is subverted and we do see large groups of ships appear, but outside of Star Trek: Deep Space Nine, in which there was a full scale war going so it would ludicrous to keep using the "we're the only ship available" plot thread, it's extremely rare.

-- They do the same thing in Generations, where a ship carting VI Ps and press around *within the solar system* is the only ship in range to handle the SOS call.
+- They do the same thing in Star Trek: Generations, where a ship carting VIPs and press around within the solar system is the only ship in range to handle the SOS call.
 Note a Starfleet ship can traverse the solar system in something like 10 seconds.
 And again, Earth is the center of the Federation, with San Francisco as its capital.
 It makes sense to be the only ship in the sector when they run into a Negative Space Wedgie while exploring the vast reaches of space, but you can't be the only ship in the sector when the ships are built at a network of stations in Mars orbit.

 - In Star Trek: The Next Generation, when the Borg are approaching Earth, the Federation sends three tiny fighters (probably the Federation version of traffic cops) to counter it— they all get immediately vaporized.
 Even if that's literally all they have left after Wolf 359, you have to wonder why the Federation would send those poor pilots on a suicide mission.
 What did they think they'd accomplish?